 Fortum’s coal-fired generation capacity will be reduced by more than 50% by the end of 2025, to approximately 5 GW.
 Measures for the reduction include coal-fired plant closures in Germany announced by Uniper earlier this year (updated this week): 0.9 GW at the end of 2020, 1.5 GW by end of 2022, and a further 0.5 GW by the end of 2025.
 The reduction also includes the closure of Uniper’s 2 GW in the UK by the end of 2025 and Fortum’s previously announced commitment to discontinue the use of coal in Espoo by 2025.

 On Tuesday this week, Uniper announced the end of commercial operations at the 0.9-GW Heyden power plant already at the end of 2020, 5 years earlier than previously announced.
-This is a significant step in the execution of Uniper’s ambitious coal-exit plans and it alone corresponds to a 8% reduction in the Fortum Group’s coal-fired capacity.
+This is a significant step in the execution of Uniper’s ambitious coal-exit plans and it alone corresponds to an 8% reduction in the Fortum Group’s coal-fired capacity.

 Strengthen and grow in CO2-free power generation

-Fortum’s investment in Uniper was a step-change, increasing the Group’s CO2-free power generation by 60% and making us the third largest CO2-free power generator in Europe.
+Fortum’s investment in Uniper was a step-change, increasing the Group’s CO2-free power generation by 60% and making us the third-largest CO2-free power generator in Europe.
 We continue to focus on optimising and maintaining our benchmark operations in hydro and nuclear.

-We will also focus on growing a sizeable portfolio of onshore wind and solar based power generation primarily in Europe to make it a meaningful EBITDA contributor.
+We will also focus on growing a sizeable portfolio of onshore wind and solar-based power generation primarily in Europe to make it a meaningful EBITDA contributor.
 The target is to build 1.5-2 GW of new capacity by 2025.
 This capacity will partly be built on our own balance sheet and partly using the ‘build-operate-transfer’ business model.

-To ensure focused and effective implementation, we aim to have a one-team-approach for Fortum’s and Uniper’s Nordic hydro and physical trading optimisation as well as for solar and wind development in Europe.
+To ensure focused and effective implementation, we aim to have a one-team approach for Fortum’s and Uniper’s Nordic hydro and physical trading optimisation as well as for solar and wind development in Europe.

-In our Russian operations we will gradually transform our asset portfolio towards renewables, while over time reducing our fossil exposure.
+In our Russian operations, we will gradually transform our asset portfolio towards renewables, while over time reducing our fossil exposure.